elemental/Elemental/doc/source/lapack-like/factorizations.rst

    portion of :math:`L` (:math:`L` implicitly has ones on its diagonal) and the diagonal with :math:`D`.

-.. cpp:function:: void LDLH( Matrix<F>& A, Matrix<F>& d )
-.. cpp:function:: void LDLH( DistMatrix<F>& A, DistMatrix<F,MC,STAR>& d )

-   Same as above, but also return the diagonal in the column vector `d`.

 :math:`LDL^T` factorization
 ---------------------------
 While the :math:`LDL^H` factorization targets Hermitian matrices, the :math:`LDL^T` factorization targets symmetric matrices.
-If :math:`A` is found to be numerically singular, then a :cpp:type:`SingularMatrixException` will be thrown.
+If a zero pivot is attempted, then a :cpp:type:`SingularMatrixException` will be thrown.

    .. warning::